The Man Who Could Work Miracles: Plot

-The film begins in the celestial realms, with three superhuman entities — gods, or perhaps angels — regarding the planet Earth.
+The film begins in the celestial realms, with three superhuman entities – gods, or perhaps angels – regarding the planet Earth.
 Despairing of these "animals" that one of them continues to care about, the other two dare him to conduct an experiment to see if such lesser creatures can handle the kind of power over reality that might let them deserve to reach the stars.
 As the experiment's only limit, the Celestials will allow no control over a person's free will, as decreed by their master (possibly God).
-Choosing a human subject at random, they bestow miraculous powers just short of their own upon George Fotheringay, an English middle-class haberdasher's assistant.
+Choosing a human subject at random, the one who controls Power reaches down and bestows it upon George Fotheringay, an English middle-class haberdasher's assistant.

 In a pub, Fotheringay argues with his friends about miracles and their impossibility.
 He calls upon his "will" to force a change and inadvertently causes a miracle; he makes an oil lamp turn upside down without anyone touching it and with the flame burning steadily downward.
 At home, he performs the same trick with a candle and moves on to feats such as lifting his table, lifting his bed, enlarging a candle extinguisher to a brightly painted cone and making a kitten appear under it and turning his bed into a cornucopia of fruits and bunnies.

 Fotheringay performs his miracles at the clothing store where he works, such as making someone's freckles vanish.
 When he curses a policeman to hell, the man finds himself surrounded by flames and smoke.
 Fotheringay, horrified at his unintended action, has the cop relocated to San Francisco.

 Because Fotheringay cannot decide how to use his newfound powers, he contacts local vicar Mr. Maydig, who concocts a plan to have Fotheringay abolish famine, plague, war, poverty and the ruling class.
 Fotheringay plays a miraculous trick on Colonel Winstanley, but when Winstanley hears about Fotheringay, he is baffled and threatened by the vicar's plans.
 Winstanley and his mates try to shoot Fotheringay, but Fotheringay makes himself magically invulnerable.